 While some emphasize the distinction between a Trinitarian baptism (Matt.
-28:19) and the verses that mention baptism in the name of Jesus, this assumes that only these two baptismal "formulas" appear in Scripture.
+28:19) and the verses that mention baptism in the name of Jesus, this assumes that only these two baptismal formulas appear in the Bible.
 The actual situation is more complicated.
-Not only does the original language of Scripture mention baptism "in" the name of Jesus (Acts 10:48), but also "into" the name of Jesus (Acts 8:16, 19:5) and "at" the name of Jesus (Acts 2:38).
+Not only does the original language of Scripture mention baptism in the name of Jesus (Acts 10:48), but also into the name of Jesus (Acts 8:16, 19:5) and at the name of Jesus (Acts 2:38).

-As some have pointed out, baptism "into the name of Jesus" appears in sections of the New Testament describing the mission to Jews, that is, the preaching of the gospel to people already committed to the God of Israel.
-The Trinitarian formula, by contrast, occurs in a description of preaching the gospel to non-believers ("all nations"; Matt.
-28:19), for whom this more full expression would be necessary to accurate understanding.
-Yet the meaning would be the same, since the "name" shared by Father, Son, and Spirit is also the "name" of Jesus: YHWH/Kurios (see for example Gen. 19:24, Ex.
-34:5,6, etc. "Jesus" is not the "name" of Father, Son, and Spirit, as claimed by many Oneness groups.
-Rather, that "name" is YHWH).
+As some have pointed out, baptism into the name of Jesus appears in sections of the New Testament describing outreach to Jewish people, that is, the preaching of the gospel to people already committed to the God of Israel.
+The Trinitarian formula, by contrast, occurs in a description of preaching the gospel to non-believers (all nations; Matt.
+28:19), for whom this more full expression would be necessary for accurate understanding.
+Yet the meaning would be the same, since the name shared by Father, Son, and Spirit is also the name of Jesus: Yhwh/Kurios (see for example Gen. 19:24, Ex.
+34:5,6, etc. Jesus is not the name of Father, Son, and Spirit, as claimed by many Oneness groups.
+Rather, that name is Yhwh).

 According to this understanding, the particular formula used in baptism is less important than ensuring that the baptismal candidate understands what he is doing, and has a basic understanding of the Christian revelation of one God who has revealed himself in three co-eternal ways, as well as of Jesus as the Divine Messiah prophesied in the Old Testament and that appeared in human flesh.